trustedsec/trevorc2/README.md

 docker build -t trevorc2 .
 docker run -it -p 80:80 -p 443:443 trevorc2
 ```

+## Variables configuration

+It is important to change the variables that are presented in each of the scripts.
+Especially the SITE_PATH_QUERY and encryption key.
+I would also recommend looking at the REDIRECT option.
+Instead of cloning a website, you have another option which will redirect the victim host that may be browsing the site to investigate to the legitimate site.
+Basically when someone visits the site, it'll just redirect them to the site you want cloned.
+Change the cloned site from google for example to a different site and turn redirect to ON.

 ## TODO

 #### Add ability for longer than 2048 data output.
 Query string parameter length limited size length.